theworkisthework/terraForge/docs/terraForge-features.md

 - [x] Expandable path list — each import row has a ▸/▾ toggle to show/hide the individual paths it contains, with layer/group names or short IDs
 - [x] Per-path visibility toggle — each path within an import can be shown/hidden independently; hidden paths are excluded from G-code output
 - [x] Remove individual paths — ✕ button per path deletes it from the import without removing the whole import
+- [x] **Rotation controls** — numeric angle input in Properties panel; CCW / CW shortcut buttons; ±5° / ±15° / ±45° preset buttons; configurable step-size flyout; rotation snaps to the nearest 0° / 45° / 90° / 135° / 180° / 225° / 270° / 315° preset when within 3° of one
+- [x] **Position (X/Y) inputs** — explicit mm coordinate inputs in Properties panel, clamped to bed bounds; synced with canvas drag
+- [x] **Stroke width per import** — configurable pen stroke width in mm; when the import belongs to a layer group the new stroke width is synced across all imports in that group automatically
+- [x] **Centre marker toggle** — checkbox shows/hides a crosshair (+) at the geometric centre of the selected import or toolpath; rendered at screen-constant size so it stays visible at any zoom
+- [x] **Hatch fill controls** — per-import enable/disable checkbox; configurable spacing (mm) and angle (degrees); hatch lines are auto-regenerated when the import is scaled so physical spacing is preserved; hatch paths are included in G-code output as ordinary strokes
+- [x] **G-code toolpath properties** — when a toolpath is selected the Properties panel shows: filename, file size (B / KB / MB), total line count, feedrate extracted from the first `F` word, and estimated job duration (see Estimated job time below)

+### Layer Groups

+- [x] Named, colour-coded layer groups for multi-pen / multi-colour workflows — add, rename, and delete groups; assign a colour used as the canvas stroke tint for all member imports
+- [x] Drag imports into / out of groups in the Properties panel sidebar
+- [x] Collapse / expand groups in the Properties panel
+- [x] Group move / scale / rotate — selecting a group transforms all member imports together around the group centroid
+- [x] G-code generation per group — `toVectorObjectsForGroup()` and `toVectorObjectsUngrouped()` allow generating separate G-code files for each pen layer
+- [x] Stroke width synced across group — changing stroke width on any member propagates to all imports in the same group

+### Copy / Paste

+- [x] Copy (Ctrl+C) / Cut (Ctrl+X) / Paste (Ctrl+V) for imports — in-memory clipboard; paste produces a positionally-offset clone with an auto-numbered name (e.g. `logo copy`, `logo copy (2)`)
+- [x] Native Electron Edit menu wires up Undo (Ctrl+Z), Redo (Ctrl+Shift+Z), Cut, Copy, Paste, Select All with standard accelerators

+### Undo / Redo

+- [x] 50-step undo/redo history in `canvasStore`; canvas gestures (drag, rotate, scale) call `snapshotForGesture()` at mousedown and `commitGesture()` on mouseup — trivial interactions that produce no change are discarded so the stack is never polluted; redo stack is cleared on any new edit

+### Layout Management

+- [x] **Save layout** — saves all imports, layer groups, toolpath reference, and canvas settings to a user-chosen `.json` file via a native save dialog
+- [x] **Open layout** — restores a previously saved layout including imports, groups, and toolpath references via a native open dialog
+- [x] **Close layout** — `CloseLayoutDialog` confirmation prompt before discarding unsaved changes; accessible from the File menu

+### Page Templates

+- [x] Built-in page sizes: A2, A3, A4, A5, A6, Letter, Legal, Tabloid — loaded from `~/.config/terraForge/page-sizes.json` with built-in defaults
+- [x] Page template overlay on canvas — shows the selected paper boundary as a visual reference for print-size artwork; overlay is non-interactive and renders below imports
+- [x] "Open page sizes file" shortcut in menu opens the JSON config file for user customisation

 ### Architecture